czbiohub-sf/orpheum/README.md

 percentage of the sequence has consecutive runs of the same base, or mathematically, how often `seq[i] = seq[i+1]`.
 The default threshold is `0.3`.
 As an example, the sequence `CCCCCCCCCACCACCACCCCCCCCACCCCCCCCCCCCCCCCCCCCCCCCCCACCCCCCCACACACCCCCAACACCC` would be considered low complexity.
+While this sequence has many nucleotide k-mers, it is likely a result of a sequencing error and we ignore it.

 ```
 khtools extract_coding --low-complexity-nucleotide-fasta low_complexity_nucleotides.fasta peptides.fa.gz *.fastq.gz > coding_peptides.fasta